Kurento/kurento/source/Architecture.rst

    traverse.
--  **Service layer**: This layer provides the multimedia services that support the application logic such as media recording, media ciphering, etc. The Media Server (i.e. the specific media elements) is the part of the Stream Oriented GE architecture in charge of this layer.
+-  **Service layer**: This layer provides the multimedia services that support the application logic such as media recording, media ciphering, etc. The Media Server (i.e. the specific :term:`pipeline
+   <pipeline, media>` of :term:`media elements<element, media>`)
+   is the part of the Kurento architecture in charge of this layer.

 .. figure:: images/Applications_Layered_Architecture.png